qmk/qmk_firmware/docs/flashing.md

 # Flashing Instructions and Bootloader Information

-There are quite a few different types of bootloaders that keyboards use, and almost all of them use their own flashing method and tools.
+There are quite a few different types of bootloaders that keyboards use and almost all of them use their own flashing method and tools.
 Luckily, projects like the [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) aim to support as many of them as possible, but this article will describe the different types of bootloaders, and available methods for flashing them.

 For AVR-based keyboards, QMK will automatically calculate if your `.hex` file is the right size to be flashed to the device based on the `BOOTLOADER` value set in `rules.mk`, and output the total size in bytes (along with the max).

-You will also be able to use the CLI to flash your keyboard, by running:
+You will also be able to use the CLI to flash your keyboard by running:
 ```
 $ qmk flash -kb <keyboard> -km <keymap>
 ```